-This year has been all about ‘ditching the performance appraisal’ not simply moving away from paper but really changing the culture of your organisation from a once yearly ‘tick box appraisal’ to something more organic, meaningful and ultimately more effective – year-round performance appraisal or performance achievement as we like to call it.
-Let’s face it, many of us dread performance appraisal in its current guise but wanting to change the process without throwing the baby out with the bathwater is easier said than done.
-This blog looks at why this is so challenging and gives some practical guidance on how you can actually make this change.
+This year has been all about ‘ditching the performance appraisal’.
+This does not mean simply moving away from paper but really changing the culture of your organisation away from a once-yearly ‘tick box appraisal’ to something more organic, meaningful and ultimately more effective – a year-round performance management approach.

-If you are not convinced yet, bear in mind that the potential business benefit of this new approach could be high.
-Adobe have reported a 30% decrease in voluntary attrition and a 50% increase in involuntary departures — people who weren’t meeting expectations are now dealt with more directly and quickly instead of being able to hide until the next performance cycle.
+If you are not convinced by our cl, bear in mind the potential business benefit of this new approach.
+Adobe has reported a 30% decrease in voluntary attrition and a 50% increase in involuntary departures — people who weren’t meeting expectations are now dealt with more directly and quickly instead of being able to hide until the next performance cycle.

 Year-round performance appraisal is fundamentally about culture change and the following steps will help you on the way:

-Depending on the size of your organisation, it’s unlikely that you will be able to embed year round performance appraisal on your own.
-Ideally you need a happy band of evangelists or champions from within the management population who will take this concept and run with it, but they will always need a change leader or two from HR to help tweak and improve the process along the way.
+Depending on the size of your organisation, it’s unlikely that you will be able to embed year-round performance appraisal on your own.
+Ideally, you need Champions from within the management population who will take this concept and run with it.
+Whatsmore, you will always need a change leader or two from HR to help improve the process along the way.
 As it becomes more embedded, you can layer on enhancements around talent management; recognition, well being and career progression.
 Done well this is the start of an Organisational Development Strategy that can deliver real benefits for all.

 To find out more about how Actus Performance Appraisal Software can help you to embed year-round performance, arrange a demo by contacting us below.